 - Organizers schedule the event and make sure permissions are set up correctly for attendees and event groups.

 - Producers act as hosts, managing the attendee viewing experience and controlling the live event stream.
+Organizers are automatically assigned as Presenters.

-- Presenters are your stars - they're the ones presenting audio, video, and/or their screen to the event, as well as moderating the Q&A.
+- Presenters are your stars - they're the ones presenting audio, video, and/or their screen to the event, as well as moderating the Q&A. Teams Live Events can have multiple Presenters to present and/or assist with moderation.

 - There are specific license and permissions requirements.
-Check out Microsoft's Teams Live Events support page for more information
+Check out Microsoft's Teams Live Events support page for more information.

 Want to Know More About Teams Live Events?